Learning Japanese? The internet can be your best friend.

 Best sites to learn Japanese speaking

 You might think speaking is a skill that you can’t practise online… but you’d be wrong!
-These top sites will hook you up with friends and tutors in Japan, so get chatting!
+These top sites will hook you up with online tutors and new friends in Japan, so get chatting!

 Italki is one of the best websites for Japanese learners.
 It’s aim is to connect language students and teachers for lessons or conversation practice online.
-You can connect with a Japanese student learning English for a language exchange for free.
-Or you can shell out a small amount of money for a private lesson with a qualified teacher or casual tutor (depending on your budget), all taking place over Skype.
+You can connect with a Japanese student learning English for a language exchange for free (search under the ‘community’ tab for this).
+Or you can shell out a small amount of money for a private lesson with a qualified teacher or casual tutor (depending on your budget), all taking place over Skype, Facetime or your platform of choice.

 Conversation Exchange is a great site for finding language exchange partners all over the world.
 It has a large community of Japanese speakers who are waiting to chat with you!
 You can find people to chat with online via Skype, Google Hangouts, Line, Facetime and lots more platforms.
 You can even search for people nearby you for a face-to-face chat.